MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 13. In the **Review and finish adding group** page, review the content that you entered.
 If anything needs to be fixed, select **Edit** under the specific area that needs adjustment, make any necessary corrections, and then select **Next** to continue back to this page.
 Once everything is correct, select **Create group**.

 14. Once the **M365 pilot project group created** window appears, note the comment at the top of the page that it may take 5 minutes for the new group to appear in the list of Active groups.  </br>

 	Select **Close**.
 This returns you to the **Active teams and groups** page, which should display the **Microsoft 365** group tab.
 Since the M365 pilot project group was a Microsoft 365 group, it should eventually display on this tab.
+If necessary, select the **Refresh** option on the menu bar until you see the M365 pilot project group in the list of Microsoft 365 groups.

 15. In the **Microsoft 365 admin center**, under the **Settings** group in the navigation pane, select **Org settings**.